FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 located in the Limerick City area have passed the strategic constraints filter

-(zoning, flood risk, environmental designations, etc.) with a number of--- 10
+(zoning, flood risk, environmental designations, etc.) with a number of
+---
+10

 sites deemed developable in the short to medium term for housing and are